ppy/osu-wiki/wiki/Glossary/en.md

 Using the default skin:

--    in osu!standard, Pippi is the comboburst
+- in osu!standard, Pippi appears in the comboburst
--    in osu!catch, Yuzu is the comboburst
+- in osu!catch, Yuzu appears in the comboburst
--    in osu!mania, Maria is the comboburst
+- in osu!mania, Maria appears in the comboburst

 ### Combo colour